soijebor/UFOs/README.md

 I created a custom webpage of UFO's sightings around the world which include filters such as date, city, state, country and shape to make the webpage more user friendly.

 ## Recommendation
 My recommendation is  to look into adding a filter for duration and comment for future development.
-Also adding various plots for each filter.
+Also adding various plots for each filter to better visualize the data.